yahongie2014/MainEXPO/README.md

 ## Install

-You can run By Excute `expo start -c `:
+You can run By Excute `npx expo start -c `:
 Scan QR Code On expo App on your Device and wait bundle build